OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

 ## Introduction to Custom Backend

 The custom backend feature in OpenBB Terminal Pro allows users to integrate their own data sources and APIs into the platform.
 A custom backend is an API that returns JSON data with a standardized JSON configuration.
-This enables the creation of personalized widgets that can display data from any API, whether hosted internally or externally.
-By using a standardized JSON configuration, users can expose their data as widgets in OpenBB.
+This enables the creation of personalized widgets that can display data from any API.
 The custom backend allows users to take full advantage of the OpenBB Copilot and our interface.

 {/* TODO - make new video
 import TutorialVideo from '@site/src/components/General/TutorialVideo.tsx';